It is our mission to promote and shape a responsive and sustainable insurance industry to safeguard New Zealand.

 We are governed by a Board of 10 members, appointed annually at the AGM.
 The Council aims to assist members in key areas affecting their business through effective advocacy and communication.

-All council members are all licensed under the Insurance (Prudential Supervision) Act 2010 and are signatories to the Fair Insurance Code that requires insurers to act ethically.
+All Council members are licensed under the Insurance (Prudential Supervision) Act 2010 and are signatories to the Fair Insurance Code that requires insurers to act ethically.
 The Council also performs an important role in informing and educating consumers about key insurance issues and risks.

 What we do